iamtburger/calorie-calculator/README.md

 ## TODO

-1. Refactor
+1. Error and result display correction
-2. Work on coloring (adding a theme)
+2. Work on coloring: some rationalization and organizing theme colors
-3. Improve responsiveness
-4. Play around
+3. Play around